-This event happens every year from November 25th to January 8th, and it has a lot of holiday-themed activities and events.
+This event happens every year throughout November and December.
+Current dates are from November 17, 2023 to January 8, 2024.
+There are a lot of holiday-themed activities and events.
 One of the main draws is the beautiful light shows and lit sculptures that line the promenade at Place Royale.
-People can also go ice skating on the outdoor rink, ride in a horse-drawn carriage, and look at the Christmas village.
-There will also be live music, hot drinks, and holiday treats.

 The event takes place at the beautiful and historic Old Port of Montreal, which adds to the mood.
 It's easy to get there with public transportation, and it's open every day, usually from 5 pm to 10 pm.
 You don't have to pay to get in or to look around.
-You won't want to miss Holidays on The Point because there is so much to see and do.
-It's a fun and different way for families and couples to celebrate the holidays.
+You won't want to miss Holidays on The Pointe.
+It's a fun and different way for families and couples to realx and celebrate the holidays.